DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/Thingsboard - Rule Engine/prerequisites.md

 ## Prerequisites

 - You have received the DEVITY Eval Kit including the DEVITY Gateway
+- You have received the DEVITY device voucher
 - You have received the console access to Thingsboard

 ## What is the Thingsboard Rule Engine